tashian/heal.lgbt/content/_index.md

 [Trauma & Recovery](https://www.amazon.com/Trauma-Recovery-Aftermath-Violence-Political/dp/0465087302) — great book about the nature of trauma

 ### Movies to Watch
-[The Work](https://en.wikipedia.org/wiki/The_Work_(film)), about trauma release inside Folsom prison
+[The Work](https://en.wikipedia.org/wiki/The_Work_(film)) is a film about a trauma release group therapy program inside Folsom prison.
+It's very powerful.

-### Being a Helper
+### On Being a Helper
 As for being a helper or balancing the role of a helper, these books are fantastic when it comes to navigating your own trauma in relationship to a partner/family member/client/etc. Secondary trauma is real.

 [Trauma Stewardship](https://www.amazon.com/Trauma-Stewardship-Everyday-Caring-Others/dp/157675944X/ref=sr_1_1?ie=UTF8&qid=1542321862&sr=8-1&keywords=vicarious+trauma)
 [Loving Someone with PTSD](https://www.amazon.com/Loving-Someone-PTSD-Understanding-Connecting/dp/1608827860)
 [Help for the Helper](https://www.amazon.com/Help-Helper-Psychophysiology-Compassion-Professional/dp/039370422X)

-## Top-down Healing
+### Healing from the mind outward
-By "top-down" we simply mean using cognitive approaches like psychotherapy or mindfulness meditation to heal trauma.
+How to use cognitive approaches like psychotherapy or mindfulness meditation to heal trauma.

-Group support sessions
+Psychodynamic group therapy
 Mindfulness Meditation — Insight Meditation & Vipassana retreats
 [Organic Intelligence](https://organicintelligence.org/)
 [Brainspotting](https://brainspotting.com/)